codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 ### .dockerignore

-Like git that have a `.gitignore`, docker has a `.dockerignore` file that exclude files from the copy of your container.
+Like git that have a `.gitignore`, docker has `.dockerignore`, a file that exclude files from the copy of your container.
 Let’s create one to not copy the IDE-specific and output folders, so we have a faster build.

 ```
 .gradle/